Concurrent Engineering and Product Development – Tools & Techniques

 - How to overcome common bottlenecks and eliminate major risks?

 From the hands-on exercises, you will learn what tasks/ jobs you are doing well, which tasks you need to eliminate, reengineer, or automate to reduce your development time, costs, and how to manage resources optimally?
 From the case-histories, you will learn how some of the advanced companies are using those concepts for capturing their product design-intent; how they are parametrically detailing their parts; integrating their designs with analysis; developing linked-assembly; and performing system-level optimization?
 Instructor will be demonstrating such concepts on some of the newer PLM tools such as Dassault system’s CATIA V5 and/or Pro-Engineer Creo-3 CAD tools.
 Instructor will also discuss some of the challenges and risks in CE, LPD, and limitations of the exiting CE/LPD tools; how to handle complexity of the products & processes, especially for safety oriented aerospace and space systems/ applications that are often multidisciplinary.
 Importantly, what precautions to take during early phases to avoid fixing problems later in their life-cycle?
-Comprehensive course notes will be provided, as well as copies of the instructor’s two-volume text Concurrent Engineering Fundamentals including copies of the key papers and case-reports.
+Comprehensive course notes will be provided and copies of the key papers and case-reports.

 What you will learn: